 The legislative background is as follows:

-The Act on Business Conditions and Public Administration in the Energy Sectors (Energy Act No. 458/2000 Coll. in latest novelty Act 158/2009 Coll.) establishing a new regulatory regime regulates the business in the electrical power sector.
-According the Energy Act, the electricity generation, distribution, transmission and electricity trading is subject of licensing.
-Support for cogeneration of electricity and heat in form of duty to buy the produced electricity and its financial support is stated also there.
-The Energy Act introduces the market environment, opens the electricity and gas markets and establishes relevant institutions: the Energy Regulatory Office (ERO, www.eru.cz ), the Electricity Market Operator (EMO, www.ote-cr.cz ) and State Energy Inspection (www.cr-sei.cz/sei_en.htm).
+The Act on Business Conditions and Public Administration in the Energy Sectors (Energy Act No. 458/2000 Coll., as amended by the Act No. 158/2009 Coll.) establishing a new regulatory regime regulates business in the electrical power sector.
+According to the Energy Act, electricity generation, distribution, transmission and electricity trading is subject to licensing.
+Support for cogeneration of electricity and heat in the form of a duty to buy the produced electricity and in the provision of financial support to electricity production is stated there as well.
+The Energy Act introduces the market environment, opens the electricity and gas markets and establishes relevant institutions: the Energy Regulatory Office (www.eru.cz), the Electricity Market Operator (www.ote-cr.cz) and State Energy Inspection (www.cr-sei.cz).

-Energy Management Act (The Act No. 61/2008 Coll.) stipulates the rights and obligations of natural and legal bodies in the management of energy, in particular electricity and heat, as well as gas and other fuels.
-It shall contribute to the economical use of natural resources and protection of the environment, as well as to more efficient use of energy, enhanced competitiveness, more reliable energy supplies and to the sustainable development of society.
+The Energy Management Act (Act No. 61/2008 Coll.) stipulates the rights and obligations of natural and legal bodies in the management of energy, in particular electricity and heat, as well as gas and other fuels.
+It shall contribute to the economical use of natural resources and protection of the environment, as well as to more efficient use of energy, enhanced competitiveness, and reliable energy supplies and to the sustainable development of society.

 Electricity trade is organized and regulated by the Electricity Market Operator (EMO) which is a state-owned stock company.
 The key role of the EMO is to organize the electricity market and flow of information between the market players.